lafefspietz/nist_MM4250_calibration_data_2025/README.md

  - [Room temperature data from dil fridge(dilution_refrigerator_data/roomtemp/)](dilution_refrigerator_data/roomtemp/)
  - [Data from serial number #0030 at 3k and room temperature(single_switch_0030_data/)](single_switch_0030_data/)

+The first 4 data sets here represent the first(6x6cal1) and second(6x6cal2) sequences of cooldowns, each taking a day or so, over the course of a couple of weeks(separated by about a week), and sorted by temperature into folders "3k" and "295k".

+The subsequent five data sets are measurements of standards in the "F" configuration in a dilution refrigerator, along with internal standards at five different temperatures.

+The final folder is the raw data from the measurement of the switch with serial number 0030 on which we did the scalar calibrated measurement of insertion loss and return loss which are analyzed in the Jupyter notebook [single_switch_0030_data.ipynb](single_switch_0030_data.ipynb).

 # [Scikit-RF](https://scikit-rf.org/) Cal File Sets

  - [tier1_scikitrf_caldata/tier1_3k1/](tier1_scikitrf_caldata/tier1_3k1/)